silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/01_Common_Subclasses.md

 ## Formatted input

- * [api:AjaxUniqueTextField]: Text field that automatically checks that the value entered is unique for the given set of fields in a given set of tables.
  * [api:ConfirmedPasswordField]: Two masked input fields, checks for matching passwords.
- * [api:CountryDropdownField]: A simple extension to dropdown field, pre-configured to list countries.
- * [api:CreditCardField]: Allows input of credit card numbers via four separate form fields, including generic validation of its numeric values.
  * [api:CurrencyField]: Text field, validating its input as a currency.
 Limited to US-centric formats, including a hardcoded currency symbol and decimal separators.
  See [api:MoneyField] for a more flexible implementation.
  * [api:DateField]: Represents a date in a single input field, or separated into day, month, and year.
 Can optionally use a calendar popup.